nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2020-8-16

+2:46pm: Power restored at the hub.
+All good.

 1pm: Our major hub in Prospect Heights heights is having a power problem.
 A member is on the way to fix it now.

 2020-7-16